ultimosparc/web_email_script/README.md

 Remarks:

+    - Diactive any webservice with systemctl stop <service name> that use port 80
     - You need a Debian or Ubuntu server.
     - The IP of your maschine is connected with your DNS address.
     - For any issue with the email server, check out https://github.com/LukeSmithxyz/emailwiz.